Free Members Workshop

 Please add Admin@mn-ca.org to your safe sender e-mail list so the notification with Zoom info doesn't go into your Junk mail.

 Registration will close at 4 p.m.
 2-days before event.
-Zoom information will be emailed to attendees after registration has closed that evening.
+Zoom information will be emailed to attendees upon registration confirmation and 2 days before the event after registration has closed.

 Register for This Workshop Today!

 Registration will close at 4:00 p.m.
 2 days before event